Welcome back to swimming

 - Use hand sanitiser/ wash stations wherever available.

 - Spend as little time as possible in the changing rooms, whilst following the signage on maintaining safe levels of distance.

 Adult & Baby / Toddler / Child / Pre-school A Classes – An adult is required to be in the water as normal with their child.

 Pre-school B Classes – As it is challenging for children under the age of five years to maintain the models of physical distancing that would be suitable for older children, we are asking that an adult is in the water to support their child for safety purposes until teachers are permitted to teach in the water again.

 Unfortunately, at this time we cannot safely accommodate spectators for swimming lessons as we need these areas to ensure safe entry and drop off points can be maintained for swimmers.

-Yes, one parent of children aged eight years and under will be permitted to re-enter the facility five minutes before the end of the lesson to assist their child in changing.
+Yes, one parent of children under eight years will be permitted to re-enter the facility five minutes before the end of the lesson to assist their child in changing.

-Children over eight will be expected to change themselves and meet parents at the exit.
+Children eight years and over will be expected to change themselves and meet parents at the exit.
 Parents will be responsible for ensuring they are there to meet their children as they leave the facility.

 All swimmers will be asked to quickly rinse in the showers after their lesson.

 We would ask you to help us maintain a safe environment by getting your child changed and exiting the building via the one-way exit in a timely manner after their lesson.
 We appreciate both swimmers and parents may be keen to catch up with fellow swimmers and parents please be courteous to others and adhere to the latest government advice.